PLLC Formation

 Professional Limited Liability Company (PLLC)

-A professional limited liability company (PLLC) is a legal entity organized to provide professional services by persons licensed by the Illinois Department of Financial and Professional Regulation (IDFPR).
+Many Illinois licensed professionals struggle with figuring out what to do when told they need a “PLLC".
+A PLLC (professional limited liability company) is a legal entity organized to provide professional services by persons licensed by the Illinois Department of Financial and Professional Regulation (IDFPR).
 In August 2018, the Illinois Professional Limited Liability Act (805 ILCS 185/) and the Illinois Limited Liability Company Act (805 ILCS 180/) were updated to require businesses that provide professional services to be formed as PLLCs.
+Linnemeyer Law can form your PLLC quickly, professionally and completely.

 Linnemeyer Law offers flat-fee arrangements for formation of PLLCs.
 These flat fees start at $900.00, plus costs, and includes the services listed below.
 Linnemeyer Law will form your PLLC quickly, professionally and completely.
 Linnemeyer Law handles the PLLC formation process from start to finish.
 The flat fee quoted by Linnemeyer Law will include everything needed to organize (form) your PLLC, prepare critical governance documents for the PLLC and register your PLLC with the IDFPR.